waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### structure.change_email_request

-A notification sent when an email change is requested.
+A notification sent out when an email change is requested.
 Recipient is the old email address.

 #### Templates